By Rudee Becerra —

-If he gets just four more hits, Pujols will become the 32nd major leaguer to reach 3,000 hits in MLB.
-He will rank with Hank Aaron, Willie Mays and Alex Rodriguez with those hits and 600 home runs.
+Pujols became the 32nd major leaguer to reach 3,000 hits in MLB.
+He ranks with Hank Aaron, Willie Mays and Alex Rodriguez with those hits and 600 home runs.
 He’s also snagged two Gold Gloves and a Sports Illustrated Player of the Decade award.

 If the U.S. gave Pujols fame, it also gave him something greater.
 In America, Pujols found Jesus, thanks to the love of his life Diedre, whom he met in 1998 and married two years later.